N0rmie/KushAllowlist/README.md

 ## License

-Distributed under the GNU License.
+Distributed under the GNU General Public License v3.0 License.
 See `LICENSE` for more information.
 **IM NOT RESPONSIBLE OF ANYTHING YOU CAN DO WITH THIS**